Darlington6/week1_rest_api_design/REST_API_DESIGN.md

     - **Request Body**: `{ productId, fromLocationId, toLocationId, quantity }`
     - **Logic**: Atomically decreases stock at `fromLocationId` and increases it at `toLocationId`.
     - **Error**: `400 Bad Request` if `fromLocation` has insufficient stock.

+---
+## 5. Design Rationale
+1. **Resource Modeling**: The `inventory` is modeled as a sub-resource of a `Product` because a stock level has no meaning without its associated product and location.
+This leads to intuitive URIs like `/products/{id}/inventory`.

+2. **HTTP Methods**: Strict adherence to REST semantics: `POST` for creation, `GET` for retrieval, `PUT` for full updates, and `DELETE` for removal. `PATCH` was avoided for simplicity in this initial version.

+3. **Status Codes**: Meaningful codes are used: `201 Created` upon successful creation, `204 No Content` for successful deletions (no content to return), and `409 Conflict` for unique constraint violations, providing clear signals to the client. `409 Conflict` is a critical business rule.
+For example, a supplier cannot be deleted if there are still products associated with it in the system.
+This prevents orphaned records and maintains referential integrity.
+The API should respond with a clear error message in the response body, e.g., `{"error": "Cannot delete supplier; one or more products are still associated."}`

+4. **Multi-Location Focus**: The entire design is built around the core requirement of managing inventory across multiple `Location` resources, which is a common and critical need for growing African retail businesses.

+5. **Filtering & Search**: The advanced features like `lowStock=true` and the dedicated search endpoint are designed directly from user stories, ensuring the API solves real business problems like identifying items for restocking or quickly finding products.